-When a woman is admitted in early labour, and on examination everything is found to be normal, only routine observations are done.
-The next complete examination is done four hours later, or sooner if the woman starts to experience more regular and painful contractions.
-She should eat and drink normally, and should be encouraged to walk around.
+When a patient is admitted in early labour, and on examination everything is found to be normal, only routine observations are done.
+The next complete examination is done 4 hours later, or sooner if the patient starts to experience more regular and painful contractions.
+The patient should eat and drink normally, and should be encouraged to walk around.
 She need not be admitted to the labour ward.

 3-13 What should you do at the second complete examination?